airbr/uptime/readme.md

 # Goals

-* Write results in crude/basic tabular format to a file
+* Write results in crude/basic tabular format to a file.
+    *   Add command flag `-w` to write the report to a new dated file OR just overwrite a temp file
 * Write results to HTML
-*